Food crisis in East Africa 2017-2023

 Food crises are caused by various complex factors including climate-induced changes and disasters such as conflicts in a particular region over time.

 These events can cause extended droughts or other climate-related events like cyclones and floods.
-Erratic changes in the weather like lack or rain or extreme rainfall can result in crop failures and loss of livestock.
+Erratic changes in the weather like lack of rain or extreme rainfall can result in crop failures and loss of livestock.
 This in turn can raise food prices and can cause road blockages, hindering transport of food.

 Where is East Africa located?